-Notice Special Requirements
+Special Requirements

-- THE INSTALLATION OF A BURNER SHALL BE IN ACCORDANCE WITH THE REGULATIONS OF AUTHORITIES HAVING JURISDICTION. - For recommended installation practices in the U.S. refer to the latest edition of NFPA 31.
-(CSA-B139 and CSA-B140 in Canada. - Concealed damage If you discover damage to the burner or controls during unpacking, notify the carrier at once and file the appropriate claim. - When contacting Beckett for service information - Please record the burner serial number (and have available when calling or writing).
+- Burner and/or appliance installations in the United States must comply with NFPA 31 (National Fire Protection Association) Standard for the Installation of Oil-Burning Equipment, NFPA 70 (National Electric Code), as well as all state and local codes (AHJ) - Installations in Canada must comply with the latest editions of CSA B139 (Installation Code for Oil Burning Equipment), CSA Standard C22, Part 1 (Canadian Electric Code), and all applicable local codes. - Concealed damage If you discover damage to the burner or controls during unpacking, notify the carrier at once and file the appropriate claim. - When contacting Beckett for service information - Please record the burner serial number (and have available when calling or writing).
 You will find the serial number on the silver label located on the left rear of the burner.
-Refer to Figure 1.
+Refer to Figure 1, Page 3